EthanEFung/UziMail/server/user_creation.md

 If the user with the same username and email is specified in the request's body, the user is found, and not created.

-What you will notice is that the response object specifies an Id.
-This is your userId.
+What you will notice is that the response object specifies an `Id`.
+This is your `userId`.
 Remember this number as it is vital for all other services provided.

+[Click Here](/server/SERVICE_ENDPOINTS.md) to view all the functionality of this service.